An authentic and holistic ministry assuring faithful, engaged, and committed Orthodox Christians.

 Membership and Recruitment

 The YAL Chicago Executive Board shall be comprised of up to 10 members chosen by the current leadership board.
 The YAL Chicago Executive Board members shall serve at the pleasure of the Metropolis of Chicago and His Eminence Metropolitan Nathanael to support the young adults of the metropolis.
-Members of the YAL Chicago Executive Board shall have relevant outreach and leadership experience, and interest in the enhancement of the youth and young adult ministries of the Chicago Metropolis.
-The YAL Chicago Executive Board members are vital members of the metropolis and their parishes, have the ability to network, to promote YAL Chicago, to engage and grow the ministry, as well as identify and assist in recruiting talented, dedicated and diverse individuals to serve on the YAL Chicago Executive Board and its subcommittees.
+Members of the YAL Chicago Executive Board shall have relevant outreach and leadership experience, as well as an interest in the enhancement of the youth and young adult ministries of the Chicago Metropolis.
+The YAL Chicago Executive Board members are vital members of the metropolis and their parishes.
+They have the ability to network, promote, engage, and grow the YAL Chicago ministry.
+In addition, board members are asked to identify and assist in recruiting talented, dedicated and diverse individuals to serve on the YAL Chicago Executive Board and its subcommittees.
 When considering someone as a prospective the YAL Chicago Executive Board member, a current board member should acquaint the potential member with the current YAL Executive Board and ensure they apply through a formal application.
 Upon membership, two year term limits will allow for a rotation of new active members and transition planning.